Animal Rights Militia: 2004–2007

 Four people were convicted on 11 May for their involvement in what The Guardian called "a six-year hate campaign" that included letter bombs, vandalism and grave robbing.
 The judge described the group's actions as "subjecting wholly innocent citizens to a campaign of terror."
 The campaign included hate mail signed Animal Rights Militia (ARM) and Animal Liberation Front (ALF).
 Those convicted were Jon Ablewhite, John Smith and Kerry Whitburn each of whom who were given twelve year sentences and Josephine Mayo who was sentenced to four years.

-On 14 December, the ARM said they had poisoned bottles of POM juice drinks:

-A spokesperson for POM replied: "If it is a hoax, it is a form of blackmail.
-If actual contamination has taken place, with the intention of injuring innocent people, it is an act of terrorism.
-Either way, the Animal Rights Militia is trying to scare and intimidate innocent people.
-That is criminal behaviour."
-It also said that the company conducted a vast amount of research involving human studies and that only a small number of tests were animal based, which did not include dogs, cats or primates.
-The owners the following month then stated: "POM Wonderful pomegranate juice has ceased all animal testing, and we have no plans to do so in the future."
-This followed Whole Foods Market, the biggest grocery chain in natural stores, threatening to stop selling their products, initiated by the PETA campaign.

-In October 2007 the ARM again claimed to have contaminated tubes of Savlon with sodium hydroxide, as well as Lypsyl and Lamisil, citing no anti-tampering seal.